 The carousel slide projector was introduced by Eastman Kodak in 1962.
 The design was originally conceived by the Italian-American inventor, Louis Misuraca.
 Instead of earning royalties for his design, however, he received a one-time payment from Kodak, which he then used to take his family on a trip to Italy.

 Louis Misuraca’s reward for what soon became a widely popular consumer product would seem incommensurate and inappropriate today.
 Yet, using his earnings for a family holiday trip was timely, since the carousel slide projector was mostly used, especially in the first decades after its invention, as a favorite device to display photos from similar holiday trips.

 Carousel, the name of this device, also helps us understand Misuraca’s decision.
 A carousel, as Don Draper sentimentally pitched to Kodak executives in an episode of Mad Men, is a time machine that preys on nostalgia.
 It offers a “circle” of experiences that are memories that both amuse and entertain, indeed experiences that we can return to easily again and again at the flip of a switch.

 Misuraca’s decision does seem to reflect a certain lack of business acumen, but it also suggested his inherent preference for leisure, pleasure, and creating memories.
-Instead of speculating about the royalties he might receive, Misuraca immediately saw his invention as an opportunity, indeed a chance to exchange work for family leisure.
+Instead of speculating about the royalties he might receive, Misuraca immediately saw his invention as an opportunity to exchange work for family leisure.